rant-lang/reference/src/language-features/variables.md

 ### Shadowing

-Variables in a parent scope can be temporarily overridden ("shadowed") by defining a variable of the same name in a child scope.
+Variables in a parent scope can be temporarily hidden ("shadowed") by defining a variable of the same name in a child scope.

 When the child variable goes out of scope, the shadowed parent variable will once again become accessible.